 Production is moving from cranking out millions of identical products to producing much smaller batches of a wider variety, with each product tailored precisely to each customer’s whims.

-Computer and the internet, has eliminating geographical and communication barriers, enabled knowledge sharing, and made information easily available to farmers and agribusiness people for problem solving.
+Computer and the internet, has eliminated geographical and communication barriers, enabled knowledge sharing, and made information easily available to farmers and agribusiness people for problem solving.

 New technologies and innovations like mobile phones, machine learning, drones, gene modification, waste reuse and reduction, big data, genomics, cloud computing, supply chain analytics, precision agriculture, Internet of things, hydroponics and aeroponics are increasing been used in agriculture globally, and are known as Agritech.

 African farmers can apply them on their farm; distributors can apply after harvest; and food companies can apply during processing.
 This will give African farmers the ability to grow more food — for a growing African population — with fewer, environmentally-damaging resources.

 Some Farmers in Africa are already using Agritech

 Tech-savvy farmers sometimes called ‘Telephone farmers’, are making use of their mobile phone to access agricultural solutions and utilities that help choose and manage their crops, and generally keep an eye on their farms more efficiently.
 They use mobile apps like MbeguChoice Farm and WeFarm SMS to seek advice from researchers and extension workers in Kenya.

 They can monitor water tank levels, the amount of moisture in the soil, as well as the performance of irrigation equipment in their out-of-town farms while working in the city with the help of IBM cloud computer.